matiasbn/anchor-ata-authority/README.md

 ## Description

 In Solana, an Associated Token Account (ATA) is used to transfer tokens between users.
-An ATA has an special field called "Authority" which can be used to define an user that has some allowance to transfer tokens in behalf of the owner of the ATA.
-This Authority has certain balance that decreases everytime she does a transfer.
-The ATA owner can increase and decrease this allowance at her will.
+An ATA has a particular field called "Authority," which can be used to define a user that has some allowance to transfer tokens on behalf of the owner of the ATA.
+This Authority has a certain balance that decreases every time she does a transfer.
+The ATA owner can increase and reduce this allowance at her will.

-In this PoC, we are going to show how to manage this Authority, by increasing and decreasing her allowance. asdad
+In this PoC, we will show how to manage this Authority by increasing and decreasing her allocation and changing the Authority address, all while using the Anchor framework.

 ## Steps to reproduce

-1. Step 1
-2. Step 2
-3. Step 3
-4. Step 4
-5. Step 5
-6. Step 6
+1. Create a function to initialize a Token Mint.
+2. Create a function to create an ATA and set the Authority to a user.
+3. Create a function to assign the Authority's allowance.
+4. Create a function to change the ATA's Authority.
+5. Execute the function 1. and review the logs
+6. Execute function 2., and then transfer by using the Authority to another user's ATA.
+7. Execute the function 3., and then
-7. Step 7
+8. Step 7

 ## How to run